ige-calcul/public-docs/docs/clusters/Tools/vscode.md

 (vscode)=

+# Vscode on Gricad

-# Run vscode directly on cluster frontend or a cluster node
+Run vscode directly on cluster frontend or a cluster node

 Install the [Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh).
 Ensure you have set up your `$HOME/.ssh/config` file and ssh keys so you can access dahu without any password.
 See [SSH-keys](../Gricad/dahu.md) for details.